openfort-xyz/ecosystem-sample/ecosystem-sdk/sdk-sample/README.md

 ## How to run locally

+** To run this sample, you need to install/link your own ecosystem wallet. **

 **1. Clone and configure the sample**

 Copy the .env.local.example file into a file named .env.local in the folder of the server you want to use.
 For example: